submariner-io/submariner-website/src/content/architecture/service-discovery/_index.en.md

 - Lighthouse agent connects to the broker's K8s API server.
-- For every Service in the local cluster for which a ServiceExport has been created, the agent creates a corresponding MultiClusterService resource and exports it to the broker to be consumed by other clusters.
+- For every Service in the local cluster for which a ServiceExport has been created, the agent creates a corresponding ServiceImport resource and exports it to the broker to be consumed by other clusters.
-- For every MultiClusterService resource in the broker exported from another cluster, it creates a copy of it in the local cluster.
+- For every ServiceImport resource in the broker exported from another cluster, it creates a copy of it in the local cluster.

 ![Lighthouse Agent WorkFlow](/images/lighthouse/controllerWorkFlow.png)